-summers can be hot, but that should come as no surprise.
-A geothermal cooling system may be just the perfect solution for your home, as it provides many benefits in terms of its efficiency, low maintenance requirements, and cost savings over time.
+A geothermal cooling system may be just the perfect solution for Omaha, NE homeowners, as it provides many benefits in terms of its efficiency, low maintenance requirements, and cost savings over time.
 Most importantly, the energy it extracts from the earth is harnessed to keep you nice and cool during the summer!

 Save Money with Geothermal

 Compared to conventional methods of heating and cooling, Geothermal Comfort Systems save owners money.
 Based on lower utility bills, these systems usually pay for themselves after 5-10 years.
 The average household savings is $129 a month, as much as 70%.
 The total energy consumption can be reduced as much as 44%.

 Geothermal heating and cooling systems tap into the renewable energy beneath the Earth’s surface to heat and cool your home or business.
 The underground water pipes harness the earth’s temperature to save you up to 70% on your utility bills when compared to a conventional system.
 Instead of burning expensive fossil fuels, a ground source heat pump is able to extract its energy from the earth, magnify it, and release it to heat your home in the winter.

 During hot, Omaha, NE summers, a geothermal system only has to work as hard as your AC would if it were 58 degrees outside, and that is quite an energy savings!
 Geothermal systems are truly the future of heating and cooling systems.